oj-sec/IPFSEnricher/README.md

 IPFS_Enricher is a dockerized API wrapper for kubo-ipfs distributed hash table queries.
 IPFS_Enricher is intended to facilitate the identification of IP addresses for nodes providing specific content IDs to the Inter Planetary File System (IPFS) network.

-The core use-case for IPFS_Enricher is to enrich detentions or external threat intelligence feeds that contain indicators related to IPFS by automating pivots to threat actor-controlled IPs.
+The core use-case for IPFS_Enricher is to enrich detections or external threat intelligence feeds that contain indicators related to IPFS by automating pivots to threat actor-controlled IPs.

 ## Background